 Speaking of Quest For Glory, one of Gnome Ann's meals is goulash.
 Normally, she describes the entire method that goes into making each meal, but with goulash, all she says is, "You don't want to know.
 You really don't want to know."

-In Halo 2, in a cutscene early in the game, Master Chief disarms an elite bomb with the help of Cortana.
+In Halo 2, in a cutscene early in the game, Master Chief disarms a Covenant bomb on board Cairo Station with the help of Cortana.

 Washington: "Will someone please tell me what happened to Georgia?!"